Baylor Professor, Public Relations Ethics Expert Shares Thoughts on Resignation of ICE SpokesmanMarch 13, 20182 min read

 Her research interests include public relations management and ethics.
 She has published research in the following journals: Journal of Mass Media Ethics, Public Relations Review, Journal of Communication Management and Journal of Advertising Education.

 Neill is an accredited member of the Central Texas Chapter of the Public Relations Society of America.
 She served as the chair for the Southwest District of PRSA in 2011.
 At the national level, Neill served a three-year term on the Universal Accreditation Board, which administers the examination for Accreditation in Public Relations; the Nominating Committee, which selects national board officers in 2012; and was appointed to the Board of Ethics & Professionals Standards in January of 2013.

 Dr. Neill is available to comment.

 Marlene Neill, Ph.D.
-Assistant Professor, Journalism, Public Relations and New Media
+Associate Professor, Journalism, Public Relations and New Media

 Professor Neill's research interests include internal communication, public relations management and ethics